 - the Caldera de Taburiente in the north, the world's largest erosion crater with a diameter of 29km and with caldera walls up to 2000m deep!
 The caldera is the leftover of a huge volcano which used to exist ages ago and which collapsed by sliding to the west of the island 550.000 years ago.

 - the Cumbre Nueva, also the leftover of an even larger volcano.
-If you look at the satellite picture you will see the Cumbre Nueva in the upper part.
-If you take the curvature of the cumbre and prolong it you will see just how large it really was.
 This Volcano also dropped away to the west of the island.

 - the Cumbre Vieja.
 Though viejo means old, this is the youngest part of the island by far.
 Here you can find 120 volcanoes, all very close to each other on this mountain range, which reaches 1945m in height.
 It is here that the next landslide to the west of the island is expected which is supposed to cause a devastating mega-tsunami.